AbhiGowdaIndia/kubernetes/RBAC/README.md

 ### Creating a **ClusterRoleBinding** with **cluster_role_binding.yaml** manifest(yaml) file to attach the **cluster_role(my-sa-clusterrole)** and the **account(my-sa)** that we created

-  * To create a ClusterRoleBining
+  * To create a ClusterRoleBinding

     **kubectl appy -f cluster_role_binding.yaml**

   * To list ClusterRoleBindings

     **kubectl get clusterrolebindings**